neo-ai/neo-ai-dlr/doc/tensorrt.rst

 ***************

 For targets with NVIDIA GPUs, Neo may use `TensorRT <https://developer.nvidia.com/tensorrt>`_ to optimize all or part of your model.
+Using TensorRT enables Neo compiled models to obtain the best possible performance on NVIDIA GPUs.
-Because of this, the first inference after loading the model may take a few minutes while TensorRT builds the inference engine(s).
+The first inference after loading the model may take a few minutes while TensorRT builds the inference engine(s).
 After the engines are built, any further inference calls will be fast.
-To avoid the time consuming engine build each time the model is loaded, please see the :ref:`Caching TensorRT Engines` option.
+To avoid the time consuming engine build each time the model is loaded, please see the :ref:`caching-tensorrt-engines` option.

 *****************************